Vz0n/antiop/README.md

 # Note from author

-This was originally intended to be used on a network called "MonkeyCraft" and published on SpigotMC, but how I never updated it again and the guy who asked me for this never told something about again, i made the repository public.
+This was originally intended to be used on a network called "MonkeyCraft" and published on SpigotMC, but how I never updated it again and the guy who asked me for this never told something about again, I made the repository public.

+Also don't expect something "professional", this is just a private plugin that I made for someone in 2022 and personally, I don't think my code is good compared to the stuff that you can find around GitHub.

 *Made by Vz0n.
 Licensed under GPLv3*